-The horsepower is taken by the Bureau to be 746 watts, and this value will be used in its future publications.
-This equivalent is also accepted by the American Institute of Electrical Engineers, and is the same value which was recommended by a committee of the British Association in 1873.
-This equivalent has been used extensively in practice, but, on the other hand, it has been common to consider the horsepower as equal to a definite number of foot-pounds per second, in which case the number of watts equal to a horsepower varied with the value of the acceleration of gravity.
+The horsepower is taken by the Bureau to be 746 watts.
+This equivalent is also accepted by the American Institute of Electrical Engineers, and is the same value which was recommended by the British Association Committee on Units in 1873.
+This equivalent has been used extensively in practice, but, on the other hand, it has also been common to consider the horsepower as equal to a definite number of foot-pounds per second, in which case the number of watts equal to a horsepower varied with the value of the acceleration of gravity.
 It is desirable, both on theoretical and practical grounds, that the horsepower represent an absolute and invariable amount of power, and to do so it must equal a definite number of watts.
-So defined, its equivalent in foot-pounds per second varies with latitude and altitude in a determinate manner.
+So defined, its equivalent in local foot-pounds per second varies with latitude and altitude in a determinate manner.
 The definition of the pound as a unit of force is intimately involved, and it is, accordingly, treated in the following pages.
-The horsepower defined as 746 watts is very nearly equivalent to 550 foot-pounds per second at London, where the original experiments were made by James Watt to establish the value of the horsepower.
+The horsepower defined as 746 watts is equivalent to 550 foot-pounds per second at 50° latitude, very near where the original experiments were made by James Watt to establish the value of the horsepower.